 Halfway up the trail to the Lower Falls is a beach area by the river, which is a great rest spot and popular place for picnics.

-NOTE: Cell phone reception is poor or non-existent in much of Golden Ears Park, including the campgrounds and Alouette Lake day area, which makes for an especially nice escape, unless you need to stay connected.
+NOTE: Cell phone reception is poor or non-existent in parts of Golden Ears Park, which makes for an especially nice escape, unless you need to stay connected.

 Other articles that might be of interest include the following: